kimkimani/guruspedia/content/articles/a-complete-guide-to-creating-flask-apis-react-apps/index.md

 ![A Complete Guide to Creating Flask APIs with React apps](/a-complete-guide-to-creating-flask-apis-react-apps/update_movie_page.png)

+Now that you have mastered Creating Flask APIs with React apps, why not dive deeper and take your React skills to a new height?
+Learn [How to Build and Implement Infinite Scroll in React Apps](https://guruspedia.com/how-to-build-and-implement-infinite-scroll-in-react-apps/).
+Get crazier learning this [Consuming GraphQL API with ReactJS](https://guruspedia.com/consuming-graphqL-api-with-reactjs/) Definitive guide.

 ### Conclusion

 This post shows you a high-level overview of integrating a Flask API with a React app.
 You have created a Flask server that exposes an API and a React app that send requests to the API using Axios.
 This communication allows you to build dynamic and interactive web applications.